 At the time of European colonisation, Brush-tailed Bettongs inhabited much of southern Australia, from Western Australia through to the western plains of the Great Dividing Range in New South Wales and southern Queensland.
 Two sub-species are recognised – the Brush-tailed Bettong (Bettongia penicillata penicillata) in eastern Australia and the Woylie (Bettongia penicillata ogilbyi) in Western Australia.
 However, the historical geographical relationship of these sub-species is uncertain and their common names are used interchangeably.
-Bettongia penicillata penicillata is now presumed extinct, whilst Bettongia penicillata ogilbyi is restricted to three remnant populations in southwest Western Australia – Dryandra Woodland, Tutanning Nature Reserve and Perup Forest.
+Bettongia penicillata penicillata is now presumed extinct, while Bettongia penicillata ogilbyi is restricted to three remnant populations in southwest Western Australia – Kingston and Perup in the Upper Warren and Dryandra Woodland.

 We need your help to save Australia's endangered animals.
 Your tax-deductible donation will make a difference where it counts - in the fieldDonate Now